MicrosoftDocs/visualstudio-docs/docs/test/enable-coded-ui-testing-of-your-controls.md

 ## Support record and playback and property validation by implementing accessibility

 The coded UI test builder captures information about the controls that it encounters during a recording and then generates code to replay that session.
 If your control doesn't support accessibility, then the coded UI test builder captures actions (like mouse clicks) using screen coordinates.
-When the test is played back, the generated code issues those mouse clicks in the same screen coordinates.
+When the test is played back, the generated code issues the actions in the same screen coordinates.
 If your control appears in a different place on the screen when the test is played back, the generated code will fail to perform the action.
 By not implementing accessibility for your control, you might see test failures if the test is played back on different screen configurations, in different environments, or when the UI layout changes.

  ![CUIT&#95;RecordNoSupport](../test/media/cuit_recordnosupport.png "CUIT_RecordNoSupport")

- If you implement accessibility, the coded UI test builder uses that to capture information about your control when it records a test and generates code.
+ If you implement accessibility, the coded UI test builder uses that to capture information about your control when it records a test.
 Then, when you run the test, the generated code will replay those events against your control, even if it's somewhere else in the user interface.
 Test authors can also create asserts using the basic properties of your control.

  ![CUIT&#95;Record](../test/media/cuit_record.png "CUIT_Record")